tabler/tabler/pages/_docs/payments.md

 ## Payment sizes

-Using Bootstrap’s typical naming structure, you can create a standard payment, or scale it up to different sizes based on what’s needed.
+Using Bootstrap’s typical naming structure, you can create a standard payment, or scale it up or down to different sizes based on what’s needed.

 {% capture code %}
 {% include ui/payment.html class="mr-3" payment="shopify" size="xl" %}